melato/lxops/README.md

 ZFS and plain directory devices are supported.
 ZFS is the implementation tested most.

 For ZFS devices, lxops will:
-- create 0 or more ZFS filesystems with names that include the container name.
+- create ZFS filesystems with names that include the container name.
 - create directories in these filesystems, one for each device.
 - change the permission of these directories so that they appear as owned by root:root in the container.
-- optionally copy files in these directories from template directories.
+- copy files in these directories from template directories, if a device template is specified.
 - add these directories as disk devices to the lxops profile associated with the container.

 I typically attach disk devices to all these directories: